elifesciences/bioprotocol-service/README.md

 }
 ```

+`bioprotocol-service` is available through the eLife API gateway at: https://api.elifesciences.org/bioprotocol/

 The availability of the API can be tested with [/ping](https://prod--bp.elifesciences.org/ping)

 The status of the API can be tested with [/status](https://prod--bp.elifesciences.org/status)